nus-cs2103-AY2425S1/tp/docs/team/suhailloya.md

 ### Project: CareConnect

-CareConnect - Level 3 is a desktop address book application used for teaching Software Engineering principles.
+CareConnect - Level 3 is a desktop careConnect book application used for teaching Software Engineering principles.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 10 kLoC.

 Given below are my contributions to the project.